griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 ```

-Example Ktor client making requests to a suitable json producing api - [swapi.dev](https://swapi.dev/)
+An example Ktor client making requests to a suitable json producing api - [Star Wars Api](https://swapi.dev/)

-A `swapi.dev/api/planets` response example - be aware that most primitive values in a Planet can also be "unknown" instead of null
+For the `swapi.dev/api/planets` response, be aware that most values in a Planet can also return "unknown" instead of `null` for data that is not quantified

 This serves as an example where the response requires converting during decoding and exercises the flexibilty of the serialization library

 With Kotlin Serialization, there [doesn't seem](https://github.com/Kotlin/kotlinx.serialization/issues/754) to be an easy way of specifying decoding "unknown" as null using the compiler generated Serializer.
-All the available examples can be seen here (https://github.com/Kotlin/kotlinx.serialization/tree/master/guide/example)
+All the available examples can be seen [here](https://github.com/Kotlin/kotlinx.serialization/tree/master/guide/example)

+Planets response

 ``` json